-The faculty of the Online Master of Science in Clinical Mental Health Counseling Program endorse the following definition of counseling:
+The faculty of the Master of Arts in School Counseling and the Master of Science in Clinical Mental Health Counseling Program (hereafter referred to as the "Programs") endorse the following definition of counseling:

 Counseling is a professional relationship that empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.
 (Definition of Counseling; Adopted by the ACA Governing Council, October 28, 2010).